sterrettJD/HoMi/docs/tutorial.md

 ### Set up your profile

-You can use the provided profile setup script to setup a cookiecutter Slurm profile for snakemake, using the following command.
+You can use the provided profile setup script to setup a cookiecutter Slurm profile for Snakemake, using the following command.
+This profile interfaces with Snakemake within HoMi to schedule the jobs for each step of the pipeline with a job scheduler system on a compute cluster.

 ```
 profile_setup.py --cluster_type slurm-smt --output_dir ./tutorial_slurm_profile
 ```